Final Fantasy VII: Later releases

 The International version of Final Fantasy VII was released on PlayStation Network (PSN) as a PSOne Classic in Japan on April 10, 2009.
 This version was compatible with both PlayStation 3 and PlayStation Portable with support for PlayStation Vita and PlayStation TV coming later.
 Final Fantasy VII was later released as a PSOne Classic in North America, Europe, and Australia on June 2.
 The PC version was updated by DotEmu for use on modern operating systems and released via Square Enix's North American and European online stores on August 14, 2012.
-It included high-resolution support, cloud saves, achievements, and a character booster.
+It included high-resolution support, cloud saves, achievements and a character booster.
 It would later be released via Steam on July 4, 2013, replacing the version available on Square Enix's North American and European online stores.
 The PC version would be released in Japan for the first time on May 16, 2013, exclusively via Square Enix's Japanese online store with the International version title.
 It has features unavailable in the western version including high-speed mode, no random encounters mode, and a max stats command.
 A release for iOS, based on the PC version and adjusted for mobile devices by D4 Enterprise, was released on August 19, 2015, with an auto-save feature.
 The PC version was released for PlayStation 4 on December 5, 2015.
-DotEmu developed the PS4 version.
-A version for Android was released on July 7, 2016.
-A version for the PlayStation Classic was released on December 3, 2018.
-A version for the Nintendo Switch and Xbox One was released worldwide on March 26, 2019.
+DotEmu developed the PS4 version, which included the E3 2015 reveal trailer for Final Fantasy VII Remake.
+The game was also released for Android on July 7, 2016, for the PlayStation Classic on December 3, 2018, and for the Nintendo Switch and Xbox One, also developed by DotEmu, worldwide on March 26, 2019.